CSNK2A1 Foundation Logo

 We were also given the opportunity to bring awareness to OCNDS through the power of a podcast, two films, testimony to the California legislature, and an online article.

-In May, our president shared her family’s journey with OCNDS and the creation of the CSNK2A1 Foundation with Tammie Carpenter Bennett on the Show Up Society podcast.
+In May, our president shared her family’s journey with OCNDS and the creation of the CSNK2A1 Foundation with Tammie Carpenter Bennett on the Show Up Society podcast .
 Thank you, Tammie, for helping bring awareness to OCNDS and for shining a light on our small but mighty OCNDS army!

 Our president also had the honor of interviewing the families featured in the documentary Good Days, Bad Days, Rare Days which was released in 2020.
 Here are some of her thoughts from the experience:

+I was so grateful to Bo Bigelow and Daniel DeFabio, the Co-Founders of Disorder: The Rare Disease Film Festival, for the opportunity to speak with these extraordinary, rare warriors.
+Even though our rare diseases are vastly different, it was incredible to see how our journeys are so strikingly similar.
 During the interviews, I found myself crying because I saw myself in them.
 I heard my words, my thoughts, and my feelings in their words.
 It was as if I was sitting across from myself.
 I know the pain of which they are speaking.
 I experience the hope that they feel.
 I share many of the same wishes and dreams that they have for their own children.
 I also know the urgency and call to action that they feel.
 It made me feel a part of a larger community.
 It made me feel less alone.
 The isolation and loneliness that come with having a child with a rare disease are suffocating.
 It is indeed rare to feel like someone else truly understands what it is like to care for someone who is rare.
 The true beauty of this film is the power to see your own story in others and realize you are a part of a community even larger than your own rare disease community.

 Thank you Daniel DeFabio and Bo Bigelow for this beautiful reminder that we are NOT alone!